Faculty of Medicine

 Exemption from attending the course

-Students who learned general, inorganic and organic chemistry at university levels prior to the commencement of their studies at Semmelweis University might sit for a written exemption exam that takes place in the middle of September.
-Students are kindly asked to present their official documents (transcripts with exam results and a detailed syllabus on the courses they have completed) to the tutor (Gergely Keszler, EOK building, room 2.132).
+Students who learned general, inorganic and organic chemistry at university levels prior to the commencement of their studies at Semmelweis University might be exempted from attending the Medical Chemistry course.
+Students are kindly asked to present their official documents (academical transcripts and a detailed syllabus on the courses they have completed) to the tutor (Gergely Keszler, EOK building, room 2.132).

 Registration and modification of examination dates

 Retakes are not possible within 3 days following the exam.

 All our examination rules comply with the official examination regulations of the Semmelweis University.